-Class Factors will be available on or about the fifth Business Day (as defined below) of each month.
+Class Factors for most Pass-Through Certificates will be available on or about the fourth Business Day (as defined below) of each month.
+Class Factors for Structured Pass-Through Certificates will be available on or prior to each Payment Date.